georust/rinex/rinex-cli/README.md

 rinex-cli -f /tmp/amel010.21g
 ```

-`-filter` operations can be conbimed to all operations, and will apply
+Several filtering operations exist, and they can be conbimed to all other operations.
-to all given file(s).
+This applies to all command line arguments terminated by `-filter`.
 For example running this command
 will perform the previous operation but on reduced data

 ```bash